 Until December 31, 2016, the income tax expense reported under Directional reporting, but not allocated by segment, was determined by applying the IFRS effective tax rate of the relevant period to the Directional profit before tax.
 In order to align Directional reporting as much as possible to IFRS standards, starting from the period ending December 31, 2017, the Company decided to discontinue this practical expedient and to strictly apply IAS 12 for the computation of the income tax to be accounted for under Directional reporting.
 The comparative data related to the period ending December 31, 2016 and presented in this note has been restated for comparison purposes, resulting in an additional tax charge of US\$ 29 million.
-As a result, the previously reported Directional income tax charge of US\$ 38 million.
-If for the year ending December 31, 2016 of US\$ 9 million is restated to a Directional income tax for the year ending December 31, 2017 the Directional profit before tax, the Directional income tax for the year ending December 31, 2017 the Company would have applied the practical expedient of applying the IFRS effective tax rate to the Directional profit before tax, the Directional income tax for the year ending December 31, 2017 the Company would have applied the year ending December 31, 2017 would have been a tax charge of US\$ 12 million compared to a current Directional tax charge of US\$ 34 million.
+As a result, the previously reported Directional income tax charge for the year ending December 31, 2016 of US\$ 9 million is restated to a Directional income tax charge of US\$ 38 million.
+If for the year ending December 31, 2017 the Company would have applied the practical expedient of applying the IFRS effective tax rate to the Directional profit before tax, the Directional income tax for the year ending December 31, 2017 would have been a tax charge of US\$ 12 million compared to a current Directional tax charge of US\$ 34 million.